side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/debugger/debugger-pause-on-debugger-statement.md

-Tests that debugger will stop on "debugger" statement.
+Tests that debugger will stop on “debugger” statement.